jarronshih/jarronshih.github.io/others/legacy/interview question/interview_question.md

 I'll consider my working style as speed and accuracy.
 I usually find out the walking skeleton first and implement it.
 Then iterative and incremental development.
-// ex: root volume: insert OS -> switch boot -> access to internect -> decrypt -> add key
+// ex: root volume: insert OS -> switch boot -> access to internet -> decrypt -> add key

 When collaborate with colleague, we use pair programming to sync our program style and idea.
 It make us more productive and efficency. sync up.